sinclairzx81/typebox/readme.md

 ```

-Please refer to the official AJV [documentation](https://ajv.js.org/guide/getting-started.html) for more information on using this validator.
+Please refer to the official AJV [documentation](https://ajv.js.org/guide/getting-started.html) for more information.